atude/notes/aws/services.md

   - **Client side encryption** as encrypted by the user before upload
 - Encryption can be enforced by:
   - **AWS console** during bucket creation
+  - Enabling default encryption on the bucket for server-side encryption
   - A **bucket policy** by denying all PUT requests without an SSE encryption header
     - Can be done in **policy generator** by adding a condition
 - S3 can be used to host static websites
   - Assets can be referenced across buckets if **CORS** is configured by adding the endpoint in the `AllowedOrigin` setting
+- Use pre-signed URLs to grant temporary access to an object within a bucket, even if it is private
+-

 ## CloudFront